hantash07/learning-notes/Kotlin/03-classes-objects-constructor.md

 #### Primary Constructor
 - If the primary constructor does not have any annotations or visibility modifiers, the constructor keyword can be removed.
 - This constructor cannot contain runnable code.
 If you want to run a code during object creation use the `init` block
-- During the initialisation of an instance, the initializer blocks `init` are executed in the same order as they appear in the class body.
+- After the initialisation of an instance, the initializer blocks `init` are executed in the same order as they appear in the class body.
 ```
 class InitOrderDemo(name: String) {
     val firstProperty = "First property: $name".also(::println)